History of the Diocese

 Bishop Herft became the Archbishop of Perth in 2005.
 The Rt Rev Dr Brian Farran was enthroned on 24 June 2005 in Christ Church Cathedral.
 During his ministry a number of significant initiatives were commenced including collaborative ministry models and the introduction of deacons and priests ordained for self-supporting local ministry.
 He concluded his ministry on 15 December 2012 and Bishop Peter Stuart became the Administrator of the Diocese on 16 December 2012.

 In 2013 two Election Synod’s were held.
 At the second Synod on the 14 September, The Right Reverend Greg Thompson (Bishop of the Northern Territory) was elected.
 He was installed on the 2 February 2014 as the 13th Bishop of Newcastle.
+In his short time as our Bishop he has been the catalyst for deep cultural change around the protection of children and the support of victims of abuse.
+He called us to face our past and in doing so shape a healthy future.
+This will be his enduring legacy.

 The area of the Diocese is given at 41437 square kms, with a population of approximately 988,105 of whom it is estimated some 278,483 identified themselves as Anglican.